-Existing Vision-Language Compositionality (VLC) benchmarks like SUGARCREPE are formulated as image-to-text retrieval problems, where, given an image, the models need to select between the correct textual description and a synthetic hard negative text.
-In this work we present the Bidirectional Vision-Language Compositionality (BIVLC) dataset.
-The novelty of BIVLC is to add a synthetic hard negative image generated from the synthetic text, resulting in two image-to-text retrieval examples (one for each image) and, more importantly, two text-to-image retrieval examples (one for each text).
+Existing Vision-Language Compositionality (VLC) benchmarks like SugarCrepe are formulated as image-to-text retrieval problems, where, given an image, the models need to select between the correct textual description and a synthetic hard negative text.
+In this work, we present the Bidirectional Vision-Language Compositionality (BiVLC) dataset.
+The novelty of BiVLC is to add a synthetic hard negative image generated from the synthetic text, resulting in two image-to-text retrieval examples (one for each image) and, more importantly, two text-to-image retrieval examples (one for each text).
 Human annotators filter out ill-formed examples ensuring the validity of the benchmark.
 The experiments on BiVLC uncover a weakness of current multimodal models, as they perform poorly in the text-to-image direction.
 In fact, when considering both retrieval directions, the conclusions obtained in previous works change significantly.
-In addition to the benchmark, we show that a contrastive model trained using synthetic images and texts improves the state of the art in SUGARCREPE and in BIVLC for both retrieval directions.
-The gap to human performance in BIVLC confirms that Vision-Language Compositionality is still a challenging problem.
+In addition to the benchmark, we show that a contrastive model trained using synthetic images and texts significantly improves over the base model in SugarCrepe and in BiVLC for both retrieval directions.
+The gap to human performance in BiVLC confirms that Vision-Language Compositionality is still a challenging problem.

 BiVLC is a benchmark for Bidirectional Vision-Language Compositionality evaluation.
 Each instance consists of two images and two captions.
 Using each of the images and captions as a base, a model is asked to select the pair that correctly represents the base versus the hard negative distractor with minor compositional changes.
 Thus, we can measure image-to-text and text-to-image retrieval with hard negative pairs.
 To obtain good results on the dataset, it is necessary that the model performs well in both directions for the same instance.